ska-sa/spead2/doc/tutorial/tut-12-recv-chunks.rst

 3. Which number heap is this of the chunk.
 This is used solely to set the flag indicating that the heap was successfully received.
-We can choose to number the heaps in a chunk however we like (even discontiguously), provided we allocate the presence array with enough space.
+We can choose to number the heaps in a chunk however we like (even discontiguously), provided we allocate the ``present`` array with enough space.
 But we'll keep things simple, and number the heaps in the chunk in timestamp order.

 .. tab-set-code::